ashtonesawyer/netsec/final/final.md

 - UDP receive queue isn't empty

 # Suricata Rule
-The rule itself if simple.
-If it's an IPv4 packet with IP protocol 4 (IP-in-IP tunnelling), then check it with the lua script.
+The rule itself is simple.
+If it's an IPv4 packet with IP protocol 4 (IP-in-IP tunneling), then check it with the Lua script.

 ```
 alert ip any any -> any any (msg:"Tunnelling fragments -- CVE-2020-11896"; ip_proto:4; lua:cve-2020-11896.lua; sid: 11111111;)